ObehiGift/Market_sales_2019/README.md

 # Market Sales Exploratory Data  Analysis

 ## 📍Project Overview
-This project focuses on analyzing market sales data to uncover trebds and insights related to product performance, customet behavior, and regional sales.
-The goalis to support data driven decisions.
+This project focuses on analyzing market sales data to uncover trends and insights related to product performance, customer behavior, and regional sales.
+The goal is to support data driven decisions.

 ## 🗑Data Cleaning
 - Performed in **Excel**